December 20, 2021

 Cancer has spread to distant portions of the abdominal wall tissue and has spread to the peritoneum.

-Treatment for colon cancer is mostly determined by the cancer's stage (expanded percentage), although other factors can also play a role.
-However, depending on the stage of colon cancer, the following are some common treatment options :
+Treatment for colon cancer is mostly determined by its stage (expanded percentage), although other factors can also play a role.
+However, depending on the stage, the following are some common treatment options:

-Cancers that started as a polyp are identified using a test called a colonoscopy.
-If no cancerous cells are found at the edges of the excised piece, no further treatment is necessary.
+Cancers that started as polyps are identified using a test called colonoscopy.
+If no abnormal cells are found at the edges of the excised piece, no further treatment is necessary.
 If the polyp couldn't be eliminated further surgery might be recommended.
 Removing the cancerous segment of the colon as well as nearby lymph nodes is the standard treatment for cancers that aren't polyps.

 The removal of the cancer-affected region of the colon and adjacent lymph nodes can be the only treatment required.
-However, your doctor may suggest additional chemotherapy if the cancer is at a greater risk of recurrence due to certain conditions.
+However, your doctor may suggest additional chemotherapy if there’s a greater recurrence due to certain conditions.

 The typical treatment for this stage is a surgical procedure to remove the piece of the colon with cancer and adjacent lymph nodes, preceded by topical chemo.
 For certain severe colon cancers that cannot be eliminated by surgery, neoadjuvant chemotherapy combined with radiation may be used to remove cancer surgically later.
 For someone who is not healthy enough yet for surgery, radiation therapy and/or chemotherapy could be an option.

 Surgery is not necessarily required to treat 4th stage cancer in the majority of patients.
-On the other hand, surgery may help if there are a few specific places where cancer is present and they can be removed together with colon cancer.
+On the other hand, surgery may help if there are a few specific places where cancer is present, and they can be removed together with colon cancer.
 This would necessitate surgery to remove the area impacted with cancer.
 Chemotherapy treatment is usually given following surgery.
-If cancer has progressed to the liver, hepatic artery infusion would be used in certain circumstances.
+If the disease has progressed to the liver, hepatic artery infusion would be used in certain circumstances.

 Radiation treatment can then assist in averting or curing cancer-related problems in the colon, such as discomfort.
 It can be used to address regions where cancer has spread, like the lungs or bones.
 It may temporarily decrease tumours, but it is unlikely to fight cancer.
 It's important to comprehend the treatment aim if your doctor suggests radiation therapy.